tikene/Imgur-download-crop-censor/README.md

 You can press enter at any time to use the default settings, which can be changed by editing the code

 Imgur links use the following format: https://imgur.com/gallery/xxxxxxx

+Installation:
+TODO: Make a requirements file
+Meanwhile you will need to install the modules manually, after you do it run python -m spacy download en in order to enable the english alphabet recognition for the profanity censoring